 3. Money for a housecleaning session

 This is one of our top suggestions for postpartum items on a registry.
-In those first few weeks, the only thing you should be worrying about is recovering from birth and cuddling and bonding with your newborn.
+In those first few weeks, you should only worry about recovering from birth, cuddling, and bonding with your newborn.

-The dishes, toilets, and laundry can wait until someone else can do it.
+The dishes, toilets, and laundry can wait until someone else can do them.
 You, under no circumstances, should be that person.